TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 What Chris showed me that afternoon was that is was possible to estimate the relative values of bits of an Information System in order to prioritise which one to build first.
 This is, of course, *the* most fundamental part of being small-a-agile, but nobody ever tells you this - you have to work it out for yourself.
 And try though I might throughout the following decade or so, I haven't found many other people that have been through the same "epiphany", either.

 I was also shown a version of business modelling that was really, *really* slow, and based on special assumptions made by "experts" up-front.
-Chris did at least explain a technique where you had to note those assumptions up-front, make them easy to change, and even Monte Carlo them if necessary, but it was all very heavyweight and up-front.
+Chris did at least explain a technique where you had to note those assumptions explicitly, make them easy to change, and even Monte Carlo them if necessary, but it was all very heavyweight.
 Chris told me that he loved small-a-agility but that the IT function at Cambridge had made so many bad fists of implementing capital-A-Agile in the past that it was practically a swear-word in his department, so he had to do it by stealth, and given that the institution is over 800 years old, taking six months to produce a huge up-front business case is kind of being agile, anyway.
+But he definitely got the value bit - unlike most other people.

 However, the insistence that we spend *so* long toiling away at it without, you know, *testing* any of the numerous assumptions we were working with rankled really badly with me, so I set out to find a more small-a-agile approach.
 Enter [the Business Model Canvas](https://www.strategyzer.com/library/the-business-model-canvas).

+One thing that's always annoyed me about the Business Model Canvas is that it's not made clear enough that *you're supposed to run numbers through it*.
+The book Strategyzer wrote about it doesn't come out and say this outright - indeed you have to wait for Alex Osterwalder (its inventor) to get [twenty-five minutes into his key presentation about it](https://youtu.be/8GIbCg8NpBw?t=1510) before he reveals this vital point.
+I put this down to the barrier between business people and software engineers that I describe [in the first article](Agile_WhatsThePoint.md) - neither group understands how little the other group knows about what they do, and people with a foot in both camps are rare.

+For clarity's sake: **you're supposed to run numbers through it**.
+Most people from Osterwalder's side of the fence know this, because it's clear from the name - it's a *Business Model* Canvas.
+So the two boxes at the bottom - the Cost Model and the Revenue Model, form the Cost / Benefit Analysis you'd find in a more traditional model.
+Indeed, you'd probably want to start building out a more traditional model you can plug *real* numbers into once your Product takes off - but the key is to *not waste time at the start over-modelling things based on really wild assumptions*.
+Instead, you can explore costs, benefits and the other key parts of your model *within about an hour of starting to get your idea off the ground*, instead of, er... **never** (which is the approach taken by [95% of benighted attempts at getting profitable software into the world](https://fortune.com/2025/08/18/mit-report-95-percent-generative-ai-pilots-at-companies-failing-cfo/)).

 Startup culture caveat.